rancher/docs/content/rancher/v2.x/en/installation/options/helm2/rke-add-on/layer-4-lb/_index.md

 During installation, RKE automatically generates a config file named `kube_config_rancher-cluster.yml` in the same directory as the RKE binary.
 Copy this file and back it up to a safe location.
 You'll use this file later when upgrading Rancher Server.

+### Finishing Up

+That's it.
+You should have a functional Rancher server.

+In a web browser, go to the DNS name that forwards traffic to your load balancer.
+Then you should be greeted by the colorful login page.

+By default, an `admin` user is created with the password `admin`.
+When you go to the Rancher UI for the first time, you will be prompted to change the `admin` user's password.
+We highly recommend changing the password.

 ## What's Next?

 You have a couple of options: